pimchanyachitsanga/School_District_Analysis/README.md

 ### How does replacing the ninth-grade scores affect the following:

 #### Math and reading scores by grade
 Math and reading score remain unchanged in the previous and current analysis.

-The scores by grade are illustrated below in order: Math and Reading
+Math scores by grade:
  ![Math_by_grade](Resources/Math_by_grade.png)

+Reading scores by grade:
  ![Reading_by_grade](Resources/Reading_by_grade.png)

 #### Scores by school spending